psychemedia/storytelling-notes/press_gang.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000031/18090208/013/0003
 Aberdeen Press and Journal - Wednesday 08 February 1809

 Two young men, named Miller and Brown, who had for some time paid their addresses to a maid-servant in Hatton-garden, London, agreed, with the consent of the fair one, who, it seemed, promised her hand to the victor, to fight for her, and they adjourned to Copenhagen-fields on Friday, to determine the prize.
 In the interim, notice was sent of their intention to the officer of the tender off the Tower, and towards the close of the battle, when the combatants had severely beaten each other, a press-gang arrived, and carried both the champions off.
-The fair one has since found consolation for her ioss, in the tender assiduities of a Recruiting Serjeant.
+The fair one has since found consolation for her loss, in the tender assiduities of a Recruiting Serjeant.
 ```

 A few years earlier, a prize fight ended up with the press-gang being the winners: